A healthy gut is a key foundation for overall vitality. But what does a unhealthy gut feel like? And how can we solve the problem of leakiness?

 Christine Bailey is the author of ‘The Gut Health Diet Plan: Recipes to Improve Digestive Health and Boost Wellbeing’ (Nourish Books, £12.99.)

-To discover more about how you can improve your digestion and heal your unhealthy gut, visit Nutritionist Resource.
+To discover more about how you can improve your digestion and heal your unhealthy gut, visit Nutritionist Resource or use the search box below to find a nutritionist near you.